 SDG 3.6 targets to halve the number of global deaths and injuries from road traffic accidents by 2020 (from 1.36 million in 2010, according to the Global Burden Disease of Study 2016).
-However, this target is unlikely to be achieved.
-World Health Organization 2018 data show that annual road traffic deaths reached 1.35 million worldwide.
+However, World Health Organization data show that annual road traffic deaths reached 1.35 million worldwide in 2018.
 Moreover, road traffic injuries are the top cause of death of people aged 5 to 29 years.

 In the Philippines, road safety advocate Vince Lazatin attributed this to the lax implementation of traffic rules and laws and to the lack of accurate data on road traffic injuries.
 He recommended better collection of data and stricter enforcement of road safety laws.